dabeaz/curio/docs/tutorial.rst

             fy = await curio.run_in_thread(fib, y)
             return fx*fy
         except curio.CancelledError:
-            print("Guess I'll fail!")
+            print("No go diggy die!")
             raise

-The problem of blocking is a common issue with all async frameworks.
-Unless you can rewrite the code to be fully async, running code in a separate thread or process is really your only option to avoid stalls.
-The ``run_in_process()`` and ``run_in_thread()`` functions are used to do just this.
-As a rule of thumb, use processes for computationally intensive tasks and use threads for tasks that are mostly performing I/O.
+As a rule of thumb, use processes for computationally intensive operations and use threads for I/O bound operations.

 An Echo Server
 --------------